josealef/josealef.github.io/README.md

 **Manager @ Paramount Hospitality Management (_June 2013 - July 2018_)**

-•	Oversee all the department management functions and manage a group of about 90 employees.
+•	Oversee all the department management functions and manage a group of about 90 employees, including housemen, supervisors, and housekeepers.

+•	Led an initiative to gather and analyze software usage data, identifying gaps in understanding among managers and facilitating training to maximize utilization of all software features.

+•	Conducted a comprehensive vendor analysis project, evaluating various suppliers to identify the most cost-effective options, ensuring optimal budget alignment and quality standards.

+•	Developed an Excel tracking system for expenses, including labor, supplies, and services, to enhance budget accuracy and provide a comprehensive financial overview.

 •	Responsible for ensuring efficient department operations per hospitality standards and supervising the entire department, including rooms front/back of house public areas and laundry.

-•	Effectiveness at listening to understanding, clarifying, and resolving the concerns and issues of coworkers and guests.

-•	Establish and maintain a key control system for the department.

-•	Responsible for Assisting the director with ensuring the hotel's overall cleanliness and product quality by our luxury standards.

-•	Manage the inventory based on a weekly budget to maintain operations running without hiccups.
+•	Managed weekly inventory for linen, amenities, and room items, ensuring seamless operations within budget constraints and preventing stock shortages.

 ## Projects
 ### Attendance Optimization Macro: A Cost-Saving Workforce Management Solution

-Created and deployed a **VBA**-based solution to enhance workforce management at the company by optimizing daily attendance tracking and related metrics, including Timecard discrepancies, Missed Engagements, Bereavement abuse, and early in and Late Out reports.
-This implementation resulted in significant cost savings exceeding $100,000 by identifying and rectifying attendance-related issues, leading to improved payroll accuracy and reduced losses.
+Created and deployed a **VBA**- based solution to enhance workforce management at the company by optimizing daily attendance tracking and related metrics, including Timecard discrepancies, Missed Engagements, Bereavement abuse, and early in and Late Out reports.
+This implementation resulted in significant cost savings exceeding $100,000 by identifying and rectifying attendance-related issues, improving payroll accuracy, and reducing losses.

 ### Budget Management and Expense Allocation Leadership in Peak Season Operations